 - Edinburgh’s treasures – unique teaching and learning resources from the University’s collections.

 - Primary and secondary – resources for primary and secondary schools.

 The University of Edinburgh also maintains accounts on a number of online platforms to share open educational resources created by staff and students under the Open.Ed banner.

-Media Hopper is the University’s Media Asset platform.
-It provides all staff and students with a space that they can use to upload media and then publish to various places, including VLEs, Websites and social media channels.
+Media Hopper Create is the University’s media asset management platform.
+It provides all staff and students with a space where they can upload media resources and then share them to various places, including VLEs, websites and social media channels.

-- Open Media Bank – a collection of licensed media originally created for MOOCs, for sharing, reuse and remixing.
+- Open Media Bank – a collection of high quality media created for the University’s MOOCs and online courses, published under open licence for sharing, reuse and remixing.

-- Open Media Snippets – a collection of openly licensed media snippets for sharing, remixing and reuse.
+- Open Media Snippets – a collection of openly licensed media snippets for use in all kinds of creative projects.

-TES Connect is an online platform where educators can discover and share original teaching materials.
-Its focus is on sharing materials for primary and secondary school, and up to early undergraduate, education levels.
+TES Resources is an online platform where teachers and educators can discover and share original teaching and learning resources.
+Its focus is on sharing materials for primary and secondary schools, and up to early undergraduate education levels.

 Sketchfab is the leading platform to publish and find 3D and VR content online.You can upload files in almost any 3D format, licence, and then embed them on any web page, and share them on other platforms like Tumblr, WordPress, Facebook, LinkedIn, etc.

 We have two collections currently on Sketchfab; one includes 3D animal skeletons and skulls from the Royal (Dick) Veterinary School, and the other includes 3D renderings of artefacts from the University of Edinburgh archives.